-We have audited the basic financial statements of the Authority as of and for the year ended June 30, 2018, and have issued our report thereon dated November 29, 2018, which contained an unmodified opinion on those financial statements.
-Our audit was conducted for the purpose of forming an opinion on the basic financial statements of the Authority as a whole.
+We have audited the financial statements of the Authority as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements.
+We issued our report thereon dated December 16, 2021, which contained an unmodified opinion on those financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the basic financial statements.
 The accompanying Schedule of Passenger Facility Charge Revenues and Expenditures, prepared on a cash basis, is presented for additional analysis as specified by the Guide, issued by the Federal Aviation Administration, and is not a required part of the Authority's basic financial statements.
-It provides relevant information that is not provided by the basic financial statement, and is not intended to be a presentation in conformity with accounting principles generally accepted in the United States of America or a complete presentation in accordance with the accounting basis used for cash basis purposes.
+It provides relevant information that is not provided by the basic financial statements, and is not intended to be a presentation in conformity with accounting principles generally accepted in the United States of America or a complete presentation in accordance with the accounting basis used for cash basis purposes.
 Under the cash basis, Passenger Facility Charge revenues are recognized when received rather than when earned, and eligible expenditures are recognized when the related goods or services are paid.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Passenger Facility Charge Revenues and Expenditures is fairly stated in all material respects in relation to the basic financial statements as a whole.